 The above criteria are intended to serve as guidelines only.

 All applicant files are screened as soon as the dean's letters are received and files are complete.
 Invitations are extended to those applicants with credentials suggesting a strong candidacy for plastic surgery.
-Applicants are invited to visit our program on select days in December and January.
+Applicants are invited to visit our program on December 2, 2017.
 The visit generally is a little more than a half day in duration.
 An overview of the plastic surgery program is provided.
 Prospective residents have the opportunity to meet with nine to ten faculty members, including the program director.
 During the visit, residents are available to answer questions.
 The day concludes with lunch and a tour of Miami Valley Hospital.